Lupin3000/Raspberry-PI-Tutorials/Zero_WIFI_HID/readme.md

 # Raspberry Pi Zero (W/WH) - USB HID via Wi-Fi

 The Raspberry PI Zero can get enough power via USB, and it can be configured, with few steps, as an OTG (_On-The-Go_) USB device.
-That's awesome, because you can do similar things like [USB Rubber Ducky](https://shop.hak5.org/products/usb-rubber-ducky-deluxe) with it.
+That's awesome, because you can do similar things like [USB Rubber Ducky](https://shop.hak5.org/products/usb-rubber-ducky-deluxe) or [O.MG cable](https://mg.lol/blog/omg-cable/) with it.

 ## Objective